a-sit-plus/cidre/README.md

 * `infix fun ByteArray.and(other: ByteArray): ByteArray` performing a logical `AND` operation, returning a fresh ByteArray.
 * `fun ByteArray.andInplace(other: ByteArray): Int` performing an in-place logical `AND` operation, modifying the receiver ByteArray.
 Returns the number of modified bits.
 * `fun ByteArray.compareUnsignedBE(other: ByteArray): Int` comparing two same-sized byte arrays by interpreting their contents as unsigned BE integers
-* `fun Prefix.toNetmask(version: IpAddress.Version): Netmask` converting an `UInt` CIDR prefix to its byte representation
+* `fun Prefix.toNetmask(family: IpAddress.Family): Netmask` converting an `UInt` CIDR prefix to its byte representation
 * `fun Netmask.toPrefix(): Prefix` converting a netmask into its CIDR prefix length
 * `ByteArray.toShortArray(bigEndian: Boolean = true): ShortArray` grouping pairs of bytes into a short.
 Useful to get IPv6 hextets from octets.

+## Roadmap:
+- More comprehensive tests
+- Address range enumeration
+- Subnet enumeration (absolute and relative, e.g., `/24` or “+2 bits”)
+- Supernetting helpers (absolute and relative)
+- Overlap and adjacency checks
+- Safe aggregation of adjacent/overlapping ranges where possible and merging of networks

 ## Contributing
 External contributions are greatly appreciated!